 6. Washington DC

-Easily one of the best places to visit Although it’s quite cold in Washington DC in March, it’s surprisingly busy.
+Easily one of the best places to visit in March.
+Although it’s quite cold in Washington DC in March, it’s surprisingly busy.
 In fact, March is one of the city’s busiest times with many people coming to attend the National Cherry Blossom Festival later in the month.

 Lincoln Memorial, National Mall, Washington Monument, Smithsonian National Air and Space Museum, United States Capitol, Smithsonian National Museum of Natural History and National Gallery of Art are just some of the must-see attractions to check out around the city.